ekmolloy/reu2019-tutorials/1-campus-cluster/README.md

 qstat -u [YourNetID]
 ```

-Finally, if you do not have a github account, please make one now.
-Message me your Github user name on slack, and I will add you to this repository.
-To add your script to the repository, type
+Finally,  To add your script to the repository, type

 ```
 git add a_run_fastme.pbs